-As they left, the Broomshed sighted two more people, which he knew well.
+Not long afterwards, the Broomshed saw two more people, which he knew well.
 He saw Draco Malfoy, the Slytherin Seeker, very often.
 And the girl with him, Pansy Parkinson, he'd seen her here too, usually with Draco.
 They were hurrying towards it, and they leaned against the door with their ears pressed to the wood.
 A second later Pansy carefully pushed the door open slightly, then shook her head.
 "They're gone."

 "Drats," said Draco.
 "Well, you said it was Percy Weasley, right?
 It's probably got something to do with the Ministry."

-"Do you think they suspect Master's controlling Fudge?" she asked anxiously.
+"Do you think they suspect the Dark Lord's controlling Fudge?" she asked anxiously.